aosbornee/DevOps-Work/interview-prep/Model-Answers.md

 - At Sparta, they work with the latest industry standard tools as well as shaping you to become the best possible consultant, I felt this was the best for my personal development

-- I am a strong advocate for cohesion and diversity, these values are reflected within spartas ethos.
+- I am a strong advocate for cohesion and diversity, these values are reflected within Sparta's ethos.
 The ability to work with such a company will be a motivating factor for myself

-- Working with sparta will also give me the opportuinty to make a daily impact in societal issues such as mental health.
-I have seen that sparta has done work with CALM for the Speak Out Hackathon.
-In addition I have seen that sparta are heavily involved in CodeForGirls which I believe is a great scheme
+- Working with Sparta will also give me the opportunity to make a daily impact in societal issues such as mental health.
+I have seen that Sparta has done work with CALM for the Speak Out Hackathon.
+In addition I have seen that Sparta are heavily involved in CodeForGirls which I believe is a great scheme

+## Describe a time where you had to work with someone who was difficult to get along with

+I was a member of the Childhood mentoring team, helping younger children in my area.
+Another team member often sought me as a person to confide her complaints to and shared quite a bit of information about activities she’d engaged in that violated the rules of the school.
+Although I did not mind listening to this person, I knew that I could not compromise my integrity and the integrity of our team.
+I took her aside and talked to her about the situation and told her that I would have to inform our supervisor.
+She was extremely angry at this, so I gave her time to cool down.
+1-2 hours later, I spoke to her in a calm manner and explained why I would have to inform our supervisor, whilst listening and responding to anything she had to say.
+It was then that she understood my responsibility and why I had to come forward with information.
+She knew that what she had done was against the rules, but never realized before I talked to her that she had jeopardized the reputation of herself, but above all, our team.

 ## A time where you showed leadership skills